cosmos/cosmos/WHITEPAPER.md

 common network, openning tremendous opportunity for interoperability across platforms.
-Furthermore, as a multi-asset blockchain, a single transaction may contain multiple inputs and outputs, where each input can be any token type, enabling Gnuclear to serve directly as a platform for decentralized exchange, though orders are assumed to be matched via other platforms.
-Alternatively, a zone can serve as a fault-tolerant exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the Gnuclear network.
+Furthermore, as a multi-asset blockchain, a single transaction may contain multiple inputs and outputs, where each input can be any token type, enabling Atom to serve directly as a platform for decentralized exchange, though orders are assumed to be matched via other platforms.
+Alternatively, a zone can serve as a fault-tolerant exchange, including hosting the orderbook, openning up new business opportunities for blockchain backed exchanges, which may themselves trade liquidity over the Atom network.

-Zones can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an organization or group of organizations, are instead run as a TMSP application on a certain zone, allowing it to inherit the security and interoperability of the public Gnuclear network, without sacrificing control over the underlying service.
-Thus, Gnuclear may be a best of both worlds for organizations looking to utilize blockchain technology that are wary of relinquishing control to an unidentified set of miners.
+Zones can also serve as blockchain-backed versions of enterprise and government systems, where pieces of a particular service, traditionally run by an organization or group of organizations, are instead run as a TMSP application on a certain zone, allowing it to inherit the security and interoperability of the public Atom network, without sacrificing control over the underlying service.
+Thus, Atom may be a best of both worlds for organizations looking to utilize blockchain technology that are wary of relinquishing control to an unidentified set of miners.